SoftwareAG/c8y-docs/content/change-logs/analytics/apama-in-c8y-20240228-Asynchronous-alarm-inputs-no-longer-cause-internal-errors-in-model-chains.md

 ticket: PAB-4379
 version:
 ---
 Asynchronous alarm inputs declared by the **Alarm Output** blocks were considered for connectivity chains between models, leading to "Internal error : inconsistent chain ID" errors in some scenarios.
-This is now fixed and synchronous inputs declared by a block are now no longer considered for model chains.
+This is now fixed and asynchronous inputs declared by a block are now no longer considered for model chains.